 Enjoy a warm breakfast, then return to your favorite trails and ski or snowboard until your heart is content.
 Perhaps set a new personal best while perfecting your form and ability.
 Once evening falls, return to the hotel and enjoy a final, tranquil night in this glorious establishment.

 Rise early and enjoy brief final exploration of charming Karakol, visiting the local history museum, the ancient Russian Orthodox Church and the stunning Dungan Mosque.
 Then, begin your scenic, lakeside return to Bishkek, stopping at the Przhevalsky Museum en route.
-Upon arrival, check into your new hotel - we recommend either the Hyatt Regency Bishkek or Asia Mountains - and enjoy dinner at a local restaurant.
+Upon arrival, check into your new hotel and enjoy dinner at a local restaurant.

 If your flight is in the evening, spend the day exploring Bishkek: journey through the city, stopping to see iconic sites such as Victory Square, the State Circus, the Opera House, the National History Museum, Ala-Too Square and more.
 Then, dine in an intriguing restaurant and transfer to the airport: home or your next destination awaits!